torrentkino/torrentkino/README.md

 A NSS module makes any hostname with *.p2p* at the end transparently available to your Linux OS.

-Torrentkino uses a hostname cache for fast lookups within big swarms.
-A queried hostname will be cached for 30 minutes.
-Torrentkino also lookups that queried hostname every 5 minutes on its own to keep its cache up-to-date.

 ## FILES

   * **/etc/nsswitch.conf**: